Young woman reading a book

 image of black dots

-IntroductionWhat is an MBA/MPH?
-Why Should I Get an MBA/MPH?
-Benefits and ConsiderationsWhat Do I Need to Do to Get an MBA/MPH?Choosing Where to ApplyFAQsConclusion
+What is an MBA/MPH?
+Choosing Where to Apply Why Should I Get an MBA/MPH?
+Benefits and ConsiderationsWhat Do I Need to Do to Get an MBA/MPH?FAQS

 Healthcare careers are not limited only to doctors and nurses; healthcare management professionals are needed to ensure that the processes of the health system run smoothly.
 Working in healthcare is a great career move, as The Bureau of Labor Statistics “projects employment for medical and health services managers to rise 18% between 2018 and 2028, much faster than average.”

 If you’re inspired by the notion of working in the healthcare sector, this article will explore everything you need to know about the MBA/MPH programs.
-We will explore more about the MBA/MPH degree, why and how to get one, and an overview of top business schools that provide this program.
+We will explore the MBA/MPH degree, why and how to get one, and an overview of top business schools that provide this program.

 What is an MBA/MPH?